Key takeaways:

 New or worsening inflammatory bowel disease (IBD), such as ulcerative colitis

-Allergic reactions, which may include symptoms like hives and difficulty breathing
+Allergic reactions, which may include symptoms such as hives and difficulty breathing

-While you’re receiving Taltz, your healthcare provider will likely run routine tests to make sure your body is responding well to it.
+While you’re receiving Taltz, your healthcare team will likely run routine tests to make sure your body is responding well to it.
 But make sure to listen to your body.
-If you’re experiencing any side effects that are bothersome or don’t go away, reach out to your provider.
-And if you think you’re experiencing an allergic reaction, go to the nearest emergency room.
+If you’re experiencing side effects that are bothersome or don’t go away, tell your prescriber.
+And if you think you’re experiencing an allergic reaction, call 911 or go to the ER.

-Good to know: At this time, it’s not known if Taltz is safe for women who are pregnant or nursing.
-If you’re pregnant or nursing and are interested in Taltz, talk to your provider for specific guidance.
+Good to know: It’s not known if Taltz is safe for women who are pregnant or nursing.
+If you’re pregnant or nursing and interested in Taltz, ask your prenatal care team for guidance.

 Save with patient assistance programs.
 If you’re uninsured or underinsured, you may be eligible for Taltz’s patient assistance program, which offers the medication free of charge.

-If you have more severe PsA, you’ll likely receive medication(s) to help control and lessen your PsA symptoms over time.
-These medications come from two groups — non-biologic (traditional) disease-modifying antirheumatic drugs (DMARDs) and biologic DMARDs.
+If you have more severe PsA, you’ll likely receive medication(s) to help manage and lessen your PsA symptoms over time.
+These medications come from two groups — nonbiologic (traditional) disease-modifying antirheumatic drugs (DMARDs) and biologic DMARDs.

 Arava (leflunomide)